espressif/esptool/docs/en/installation.rst

 Installation and Dependencies
 =============================

-You will need `either Python 2.7 or Python 3.4 or newer <https://www.python.org/downloads/>`_ installed on your system.
+You will need `Python 3.7 or newer <https://www.python.org/downloads/>`_ installed on your system to use the latest version of ``esptool.py``.
+If your use case requires Python 2.7, 3.4, 3.5, or 3.6, please use ``esptool.py`` v3.3.* instead.

 The latest stable esptool release can be installed from `PyPI <https://pypi.org/project/esptool/>`_ via pip: